 Porto's six bridges are the defining landmarks of a river cruise.
-From the iconic double-deck Dom Luís I Bridge (designed by a Gustave Eiffel protégé) to the modern Arrábida Bridge (once the world's widest concrete arch), each tells a story.
-A boat tour takes you under all of them, offering perspectives you can't get from land — views of the Ribeira district, the Port Wine Cellars in Gaia, and the cathedral perched above the city.
+From the famous double-deck Dom Luís I Bridge (designed by a Gustave Eiffel protégé) to the modern Arrábida Bridge (once the world's widest concrete arch), each tells a story.
+A boat tour takes you under all of them, offering perspectives you can't get from land, views of the Ribeira district, the Port Wine Cellars in Gaia, and the cathedral perched above the city.

 Choosing the Right Douro River Cruise